In this tutorial we are explaining how to deploy services on OVHcloud Managed Kubernetes service using our LoadBalancer

 : The default KubernetesServiceType

-, that exposes theService
+, which exposes theService

 on a cluster-internal IP.
-To reach theClusterIp
+To reach theClusterIP

 Exposing services as